heyinterspace/samir.xyz/README.md

 1. **Keep it Simple**: Avoid creating multiple configuration files for the same tool
 2. **Centralize Settings**: Use a single source of truth for configuration values
 3. **Document Changes**: Add comments for complex configuration options
-4. **Follow Official Patterns**: Adhere to Next.js and Tailwind CSS recommended patterns
+4. **Follow Official Patterns**: Adhere to Remix and Tailwind CSS recommended patterns
 5. **Performance Optimization**: Include specific performance enhancements in the configuration

 ## Development Tools & Scripts